pradeepsinngh/Quick-Machine-Learning-Notes/16 Recurrent Neural Networks/README.md

 - **Input Sequences:** Padd with zero
 - **Output Sequences:** Define a special output called an end-of-sequence token (EOS token).
 And, any output past the EOS should be ignored.

+### How to train RNNs?
+To train an RNN, the trick is to unroll it through time and then simply use regular backpropagation.
+This strategy is called *backpropagation through time (BPTT)*

+Just like in regular backpropagation, there is a first forward pass through the unrolled network; then the output seq is evaluated using a cost func and the gradients of that cost function are propagated backward through the unrolled network; and finally the model parameters are updated using the gradients computed BPTT.
+NOTE that gradient flows backward through all the outputs used by the cost function, not just through the final output.